The Guadalupe River is one of the most biologically diverse rivers in the USA.

 The purpose and mission of the Plum Creek Wetlands Preserve is to conserve water quality with responsible management of wetlands, to protect wildlife habitat and to promote an appreciation of the natural world through meaningful educational, recreational, and research opportunities

-GBRT is seeking volunteers for our 2022 Plum Creek Wetlands Preserve (PCWP) Reforestation project to help restore the 265-acres back to its native vegetation.
-Volunteers will help with planting 1000+ bare-root seedlings in certain areas on the property.
-The tree species chosen are native to the Blackland Prairie ecoregion for both wetlands and non-wetlands.
+GBRT is seeking volunteers for our restoration and maintenance of the preserve.
+In addition to our annual Re-Leaf reforestation event, we will be hosting opportunities throughout the year.
+Upcoming events are not yet scheduled.
+Work will include tree and grass plantings, prescribed burning, invasive species removal, and general trail maintenance.
+Species chosen for plantings are native to the Blackland Prairie ecoregion for both wetlands and non-wetlands.
 The property includes diverse habitat types including a mile of riparian woodlands along plum creek, and emergent, forested wetlands.
-The 21 constructed wetlands on site are very inviting to wildlife including the White-Tailed Deer, many species of raptors, waterfowl, amphibians, reptiles and pollinators.
-This is a great volunteering opportunity for Master Naturalists, Master Gardeners, members of clubs and organizations, students, local community members, families, or anyone seeking educational hours towards a project.
+The 21 constructed wetlands on site are very inviting to wildlife including the White-Tailed Deer, many species of raptors, waterfowl, amphibians, reptiles, and pollinators.
+This is a great volunteering opportunity for Master Naturalists, Master Gardeners, members of clubs and organizations, students, local community members, families, or anyone seeking educational hours toward a project.
 For more information, please call 830-560-3981, or email Inquiry@GBRTX.org.
-Lunch will be provided to volunteers who sign up prior to the deadline date - December 9th and 10th, 2022.
-Volunteer hours are flexible.